OpenDRR/opendrr-data-store/README.md

  - 4.0 Multi-Hazard Risk

 #### /Source Tables
-Scripts for loading and transforming the source data tables to generating the indicators.
+Scripts for testing, development, loading and transforming the source data tables to generating the indicators.

  - Boundaries
  - Census